divyag265/neu-csye6225-4/neu-csye6225-4/Design Doc.md

 •	Testng boot client

 ###Instructions to run unit and/or integration tests:
-1. All tests are written in Employeeirectorytests.java
+1. All tests are written in Employeedirectorytests.java
 2. Run the application using gradle.
 3. Use testNG to run the tests locally.